Hundreds died in 2011 tornado outbreak. How lessons learned now help save lives

 “I was like scared that the house would take off and we weren’t going to make it,” Hannah said.

-Tornadoes roared through Lee County on Sunday afternoon, killing at least 23 people, including multiple children in what a local official called “the worst natural disaster that has ever occurred” in the county.
+The tornadoes roared through Lee County on Sunday afternoon, killing at least 23 people, including multiple children, in what a local official called “the worst natural disaster that has ever occurred” in the county.

-A tornado watch for Lee County was issued at 11:40 am CST (12:40 p.m.
-ET) on Sunday, with the first tornado warning issued at 1:58 pm CST.
+A tornado watch for Lee County was issued at 11:40 a.m.
+CST (12:40 p.m.
+ET), with the first tornado warning issued at 1:58 p.m.
+CST.
 That warning was issued just five minutes before the first damage report in the county.

 It was one of the deadliest tornado events in the state since 2011, when more than 230 people across Alabama were killed that April.

-The 2011 tornado outbreak left about 300 dead throughout the southeastern U.S. In response, the National Weather Service improved its operations for helping communities prepare for natural disasters, said Douglas Hilderbrand, a meteorologist who leads the NWS’ Weather-Ready National Ambassador program.
-The initiative began in response to the 2011 tornado season.
+The 2011 tornado outbreak left about 300 dead throughout the southeastern United States.
+In response, the National Weather Service improved its operations for helping communities prepare for natural disasters, said Douglas Hilderbrand, a meteorologist who leads the NWS’ Weather-Ready National Ambassador program.
+The initiative began in response to that tornado season.

-“That April 2011 experience was really an eye opener for the National Weather Service, in the sense that it was a very well forecast event … we were highlighting the magnitude of this event days in advance and yet still 300 people lost their lives,” he said.
+“That April 2011 experience was really an eye-opener for the National Weather Service, in the sense that it was a very well forecast event … we were highlighting the magnitude of this event days in advance and yet 300 people lost their lives,” he said.

-The NWS invested in its technology and services to issue timely and more accurate tornado warnings but also on disseminating information to the community, he said.
+The NWS invested in its technology and services to not only issue timely and more accurate tornado warnings but also to disseminate information to the community, he said.

-The NWS recommends having multiple ways to receive warnings about extreme weather, such as receiving phone alerts, TV broadcasts and the National Oceanic and Atmospheric Administration’s Weather Radio.
+The NWS recommends having multiple ways to receive warnings about extreme weather, such as receiving phone alerts, and warnings on television broadcasts and the National Oceanic and Atmospheric Administration’s Weather Radio.

-The 2011 outbreak in Alabama was declared a federal emergency and led to improvements in the state’s tornado shelters and warning systems, experts said.
+The 2011 outbreak in Alabama was declared a federal emergency and led to improvements in the state’s tornado shelters in addition to its warning systems, experts said.

-“Since then, through funds from FEMA there has been a lot of work to put in community safe rooms to be used during storms as well as money that has gone out through individual mitigation funds to put in tornado safe rooms in houses,” said Lisa McCormick, an expert on emergency preparedness and associate dean for public health practice at University of Alabama at Birmingham.
+“Since then, through funds from FEMA, there has been a lot of work to put in community safe rooms to be used during storms, as well as money that has gone out through individual mitigation funds to put in tornado safe rooms in houses,” said Lisa McCormick, an expert on emergency preparedness and associate dean for public health practice at the University of Alabama at Birmingham.

 McCormick said the state also worked to upgrade its outdoor warning systems so that they would be able to target county areas being impacted by incoming storms.